How Information about you helps us to provide better care

 GP practices only use the minimum amount of information needed to help improve patient care.

 A thorough process has been developed that must be followed before any information can be shared.
 GP practices are very careful with the information and follow strict rules about how it is stored and used.

 Everyone working for the NHS has a legal duty to keep information about you confidential in line with the NHS Confidentiality Code of Practice.
-The Data Protection Act 1998 sets out principles of handling information which all NHS organisations must follow.
+Data Protection Legislation sets out principles of handling information which all NHS organisations must follow.
 There are also security policies to protect your information.

 Only secure methods are used to transfer your information between NHS computer systems, and all processes meet NHS security requirements.

 Only authorised staff such as your GP and medical staff or professionals involved in your care can see information which identifies you as an individual patient.
 Information used for the planning and design of health services involves data which does not identify individual patients.
 All access by these staff to patient records is recorded and open to official inspection by auditors.

 Do I have a choice about my information being used in this way?